What is a CT coronary angiogram ?

 • The degree to which arteriosclerosis narrows the coronary arteries.

-• Structural abnormalities of the coronary arteries that you may have been born with.
+• Structural abnormalities of the coronary arteries.

 Why have a CTCA ?